benjaminion/eth-parity-qnap/README.md

 ### Copying the blockchain out of the container

 This requires running a command line on the NAS.
-I use `ssh` to log in as admin, but there is also an app that provides a command line in a browser window if you like.
-TODO - what is this app's name?
+I use `ssh` to log in as admin, but the QNAP also an app that provides a command line in a browser window if you like.
+It's called _shellinabox_.

 First, use `docker cp` to copy the blockchain data you've already downloaded out of the container onto the NAS's own filesystem.
 I stopped the Parity container to do this, but I believe this may not be necessary.